magneticio/vamp.io/content/careers/business-development-manager.md

 We are VC-funded and have a customer-base for our paid-for enterprise offering.
 We love to always learn and improve and share knowledge, while keeping a sane work-life balance with enough fun.

 ## What we’re looking for:
-• a minimum of 3 yrs professional JVM based software development experience, working in agile teams (using Scala/Java)

-• experience with using and/or building open source products and development

-• experience with developing and maintaining software that runs in production

-• experience with using/developing for docker, kubernetes, mesos/marathon and microservices ecosystems
+• proven trackrecord of 3 years + in sales in cloud B2B services Enterprise DMU’s

-• experience and affinity with CI/CD/DevOps tooling
+• experience with selling to e-Commerce or SaaS customers are a nice bonus

-• experience with cloud infrastructure/services and cloud-native tooling
+• experience with international sales and making use of latest state-of-of-the -art sales tactics including social media

-• able to self-manage in a flat and dynamic scale-up team setting using agile working methods
+• able to self-manage in an international, flat and dynamic scale-up team setting using agile working methods
+• excellent written and verbal communication skills in English
+• work and report skills with a CRM system

 ## Benefits
-• contributing to internationally used CloudNative platform Vamp
+• contributing to the international roll-out and market success of CloudNative platform Vamp

-• working on and with cutting edge technologies
+• working on and with cutting edge technologies and industry visionairs

-• direct and lots of influence in a great team with smart and experienced colleagues
+• direct and lots of influence in a great (but still relatively small) team with smart and experienced colleagues

-• flat and agile organisational structure with lots of flexibility and responsibilities
+• flat and agile organisational structure with lots of flexibility and responsibilities - we focus on fun and informal
 • international exposure, clients and partnerships in the container/microservices/cloud native and DevOps space

-• Amsterdam city centre offices with great lunch facilities
+• Amsterdam city centre office with great lunch made by our own chef

-• Powerful notebook (mac, linux or windows) with big monitor